DevBigEazi/etn-forge/README.md

 ## 📋 Prerequisites

-Before using ETN-Forge, ensure you have the following installed:
+Before using etn-dapp-forge, ensure you have the following installed:

 - **Node.js** (v18 or higher)
 - **npm** or **yarn** or **pnpm**